 Palace's top scorer looked the most likely source of a goal and was denied in the first half only by an outstanding Mignolet save.
 Tailed off after the break and was withdrawn after 64 minutes.

-Will have received a Pulis rocket for failing to track Allen's adept movement in the box for Liverpool's opener but never let his head drop.
+Will have received a Pulis rocket for failing to track Allen's adept movement in the box for Liverpool's opener.
+Never let his head drop.

-One of Pulis's many Palace achievements has been to coax some solid displays from the once-hapless striker, who held his own in a ding-dong battle with Skrtel.
+One of Pulis' many Palace achievements has been to coax some solid displays from the once-hapless striker, who held his own in a ding-dong battle with Skrtel.
 Subbed after 70 minutes.